Warren Buffett buys Occidental shares for 9 straight days, pushes his stake to nearly 29%

 The Omaha, Nebraska-based conglomerate purchased Occidental shares every trading day from June 5 to Monday, totaling an additional 7.3 million shares with purchase prices slightly under or above $60, filings showed.

-The purchases brought Berkshire's holding to over 255 million shares, or a 28.8% stake.
-Occidental is Berkshire's sixth biggest stock holding, while the conglomerate has become Occidental's biggest institutional investor by far.
+The purchases brought Berkshire's holding to over 255 million shares, representing a 28.8% stake.
+Occidental is Berkshire's sixth-biggest stock holding, and the conglomerate has become Occidental's biggest institutional investor by far.

 Get DFW local news, weather forecasts and entertainment stories to your inbox.
 Sign up for NBC DFW newsletters.